thebeastof/thebeastof/README.md

 - 🤔 I’m looking for help with nothing <int>until further notice</int>.
 - 💬 Ask me about nothing because I am not experienced in software engineering.
 - 📫 How to reach me: Don't.
 - ⚡ Fun fact: I tried the Khan Academy Software engineering course.
 Don't do it.
-It is better if you use Code HS
+It is better if you use Jet Brains